tess1o/geopulse/docs-website/docs/user-guide/core-features/timeline.md

 This "rewind and rebuild" approach is crucial for accuracy.
 It ensures that if you are in the middle of a long stay or a data gap, the duration of that event is always kept up-to-date.
 It also allows new GPS points to be correctly incorporated into the most recent activity.

+See [Global Timeline Settiings](/docs/system-administration/configuration/timeline-global-config#real-time-timeline-processing) to understand how to adjust the frequency of this job.

 ### Other Triggers for Rebuilding
 A full timeline rebuild can also be triggered by certain user actions that change how the algorithm interprets your data.
 This includes:
 *   **Changing Timeline Preferences:** If you adjust a setting like Stay Radius or Minimum Stay Duration.